 - Multiply the figure in step 3 by 365 days of the year and divide by 1,000 to give the suggested kWh size needed.
 This will give you the amount needed to offset your electric vehicle and domestic electricity requirement.

-(To calculate only the requirements for the EV, simply miss out step 1)
+(To calculate only the requirements for the EV, simply miss out on step 1)

 If you are installing solar panels then it is best to consider your EV charging needs, even if you plan on buying an electric car two or three years down the road.